- Why Protein Treatments And Reconstructors Are Important In Black Hair Care

 To understand why black hair requires protein treatments you must first understand what the purpose of protein in the hair is.
 Hair is made up of Keratin a kind of protein.
 When hair undergoes any chemical service or is damaged by misuse of heat tools, protein is lost hence the hair loses some of its elasticity or strength.

 By using products that contain protein in them, you improve the hair’s elasticity and strength properties.
-Very curly and kinky hair tends to be dry and quite fragile even in its natural state.
-With the addition of relaxers or colour services, the hair tends to become weaker.
+Very curly and kinky hair tends to be dry and extremely fragile even in its natural state.
+With the addition of relaxers or color services, the hair tends to become weaker.
 Using a protein based conditioner improves the health of the hair immensely and should be applied to any regimen.

 Depending on the kind of protein used in the hair product it can perform a variety of functions.
 Here are some examples:

-Silk Protein – Silk is the strongest natural fibres and has very small molecules that can penetrate the hair shaft.
+- Silk Protein – Silk is the strongest natural fibers and has very small molecules that can penetrate the hair shaft.
 It is excellent for deep conditioning as it’s known to soften the hair.

 - Animal Protein – This will generally just coat the hair shaft and repair damage on the outer layers.